iExperience/birthdays/README.md

 ### Testing

 To test you code, navigate to the directory **above** the `birthdays` folder (that is, when you `ls`, `birthdays` should be among the folders listed).
 From there, run `python -m SimpleHTTPServer`.
 Then you should be able to see your code by navigating to `http://localhost:8000/birthdays`.
-Note that just opening the file in Chrome **will not work**.
+Note that just opening the `index.html` file in a web browser **will not work**.

 ### Good Coding Practices